Fleas Or Bed Bugs? What's Invading Your Home?

 A flea infestation is often easier to get rid of than a bed bug invasion.
 A flea infestation should be professionally treated by a pest control expert.
 A pest control specialist will treat your home and yard to eradicate existing fleas, then return to treat your home again a few weeks later to ensure any flea eggs that have hatched since the last treatment are gone.
 You can keep fleas at bay by having your pets treated against fleas and by washing pet bedding and furnishings regularly.

-Bed bugs require a thorough cleaning approach to fully eradicate the pests.
+Bed bugs require a thorough cleaning approach to fully eradicate them.
 Your pest control specialist will treat bedding, curtains, furniture, carpeting, and other areas where bed bugs may thrive.
-You will also want to get rid of mattresses and bedding that have been affected by bed bugs and vacuum frequently after professional treatments to get rid of dander, carcasses, droppings, and leftover eggs from a bed bug infestation.
+You will also want to get rid of mattresses and bedding that were affected by bed bugs and vacuum frequently after professional bed bug control treatments to get rid of dander, carcasses, droppings, and leftover eggs from the bed bug infestation.

 Both a bed bug and flea infestation can re-occur without proper maintenance.
 If your family is exposed to fleas or bed bugs in another home, have your residence treated by a pest control specialist to be on the safe side, even if no apparent signs of an invasion are present.
 The sooner a bed bug or flea infestation is treated, the more manageable the invasion is.
 Your pest control specialist will identify what type of parasite is invading your home and show you ways you can keep the creatures from returning in the future.

-Trust a pest control expert who specializes in flea or bed bug removal to treat your home.
-Our experts at The Original Bugman Pest Elimination, Inc., will treat your home for any rodent or insect invasion; contact us today.
+For all your bed bug and flea control needs, trust the pest control experts who specialize in flea or bed bug removal to treat your home.
+Our experts at The Original Bugman Pest Elimination, Inc., will treat your home for any rodent or insect invasion; contact us today!